zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize a specific User by accessing the route described below.
+The admin can visualize a specific User by accessing the route below.

 Route: *`GET "/api/v1/admin/clients/:id"`*